Scott Rasmussen

-Scott William Rasmussen /ˈræsˌmʌsən/ (born March 30, 1956) is an American public opinion pollster and political analyst.
+Scott William Rasmussen /ˈræsˌmʌsən/ (born March 30, 1956) is an American public opinion pollster, political analyst, and author.
 He is the president of RMG Research, founder of the Napolitan Institute, and an editor-at-large for Ballotpedia.

 In the 1970s, Rasmussen co-founded the sports network ESPN with his father, Bill Rasmussen.
 Rasmussen began public opinion polling in the 1980s and founded Rasmussen Reports in 2003, where he was pollster and president for ten years until leaving the company in 2013.
 After leaving Rasmussen Reports, Rasmussen founded the Rasmussen Media Group.
 He currently conducts his polling through RMG Research.

 Rasmussen is also a New York Times bestselling author and speaker.

 Early life and education

 Rasmussen was born on Eglin Air Force Base near Valparaiso, Florida, to Lois Ann and Bill Rasmussen.
 Scott's father was from Chicago, Illinois and attended DePauw University in Indiana, where he met Scott's mother.

 From an early age, Rasmussen was exposed to the broadcasting business through his father, who had worked for radio stations and was a communications director for the New England Whalers ice hockey team.
 With the help of his father, Rasmussen taped his first radio commercial at the age of seven.

 Rasmussen grew up spending summers in Ocean Grove, New Jersey, with his grandparents.
 He got his first job at age 14 as an umbrella boy.
 He later was an announcer for the New England Whalers of the World Hockey Association.
 Rasmussen's childhood idol was hockey legend Gordie Howe.
 Around that time he was emcee for Howe's 50th birthday celebration in 1978, which Rasmussen cites as a highlight of his life: "nothing in my professional career will ever equal the thrill of celebrating [his] birthday."

 Rasmussen graduated from Minnechaug Regional High School in 1974 and was goaltender for the high school hockey team.
 He started college at the University of Connecticut, taking a class from professor Everett Ladd, a pollster and political scientist.

 Rasmussen earned a bachelor's degree in history at his father's alma mater, DePauw University in Greencastle, Indiana, graduating in 1986, and later an executive MBA from the Babcock Graduate School of Management at Wake Forest University.